j-kliewer/Snake_game/README.md

 Game Path's 16x16 grid is represented with 96x96 VGA pixels, where each square of Game Path's grid is made up of 6x6 VGA pixels.

+Note that the entire VGA grid is 159x119, but the box plotted by init_screen outlines this 96x96 pixel grid.

 Game Plot follows a waitrequest protocol.
 This is the same protocol as displayed in Init Screen.

 Game Plot's data flow can be seen below: